The materials and structures team within AVEC specialises in the design and testing of metallic and composite structures for transport application.

 The equipment available includes:

-- High and Low Velocity Gas Gun for testing on metallic and composites panel with velocity up to 300 m/s.
-The setup allows for force measurements during impact.
+- High and low velocity gas gun for testing on metallic and composites panels with velocity up to 300 m/s – the setup allows for force measurements during impact

-AVEC has an established collaboration with Cranfield Impact Centre (CIC) based on Cranfield University Campus.
-CIC is an internationally respected facility with expertise in vehicle crashworthiness and occupant simulation.
+AVEC has an established collaboration with Cranfield Impact Centre (CIC) based on the Cranfield campus.
+CIC is an internationally-respected facility with expertise in vehicle crashworthiness and occupant simulation.
 CIC conducts leading-edge research as well as providing confidential test facilities to commercial users.
-CIC has an FIA-accredited impact sled and was used to develop the F1 HALO driver head-protection system
+CIC has an FIA-accredited impact sled and was used to develop the F1 HALO driver head-protection system.

 - R66 coach rollover rig that consists of a tilting platform 0.8m above the ground and is used to carry out full-scale bus rollover tests which conform to the ECE Regulation 66

 - Sled impact test facility to carry out dynamic testing of large sub-structures and components and determine crash pulses, or subject structures to pre-determined crash pulses

 Using our facilities for your project